2-dimensional Lawvere theories, commutativity, and higher Day convolution: 2-dimensional algebraic structures

 For $\otimes_s$, i.e. cartesian product, this square commutes.
 For lax Gray tensor product, it is filled by the $2$-cell $\Sigma_{fg}$:

 For colax Gray tensor product, there is a $2$-cell in the opposite way, and for $\otimes_p$, the cell is always invertible.
 For funny tensor product, there is no cell at all filling the square above.
 The $2$-cells $\Sigma_{fg}$ ought to satisfy a number of coherence equations, described e.g. in \cite{Gur13} (we see them explicitly in Lemma \ref{lemma: syntactic}).
-We are going to sometimes call these $2$-cells by \textit{Gray cells}.
+We are going to sometimes call the $2$-cells by \textit{Gray cells} or Gray $w$-cells.
 Note that we have canonical maps

-In other words, for $w',w\in \widetilde W$ with $w'\le w$, the identity functor $(2\text{-}\Cat, \otimes_w,1)\to (2\text{-}\Cat, \otimes_{w'},1)$ is lax monoidal.
+In other words, for $w',w\in \widetilde W_{ord}$ with $w'\le w$, the identity functor $(\Cat_2, \otimes_w,1)\to (\Cat_2, \otimes_{w'},1)$ is lax monoidal.